alttch/bma-info/eva4/hmi/pvt.rst

 .. note::

-    If the client is authenticated in advance (auth cookie is set by `EVA JS Framework <https://github.com/alttch/eva-js-framework>`_), requests do not
-    require *k=APIKEY/TOKEN* parameter.
+    If the client is authenticated in advance (auth cookie is set by :doc:`EVA JS Framework </eva-js-framework/index>`), requests do not require *k=APIKEY/TOKEN* parameter.

 .. contents::